NexarDeveloper/nexar-first-supply-query/vba/README.md

 **If you do not have the developer ribbon, follow this [guide](https://support.microsoft.com/en-gb/office/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45#:~:text=On%20the%20File%20tab%2C%20go,select%20the%20Developer%20check%20box) to enable it**

-* Copy and paste your Nexar API key into the `apikey.txt` file.
+* Copy and paste your Nexar API access token into the `apikey.txt` file.
 You can get this from [here](https://portal.nexar.com/).
+Log in to your account and in the left hand panel select Apps > Your Application of Choice > Authorization > Generate Token
+See how to generate your access token here: https://support.nexar.com/support/solutions/articles/101000452406-application-access-token

 * Then click `Visual Basic` and open `Sheet1(Sheet1)`.
 This is where the code for getting supply data lives.